 Samuel Ouma Oyoo is currently an Associate Professor of Science Education at the University of the Witwatersrand, Johannesburg, SOUTH AFRICA and a Visiting Professor of Science Education [1 January 2018 to 31 December 2018] at Egerton University, Njoro, KENYA.
 He graduated with a PhD in Education from the Faculty of Education, Monash University, Melbourne, Australia in 2005 after authoring a PhD thesis entitled ‘Effective Teaching of Science: The Impact of Physics Teachers’ Classroom Language.’
 Previously, Samuel graduated with a MEd with Distinction in Science Education from the University of Leeds, England, UK and with an Honours Bachelor of Education Degree in the First Class from The University of Nottingham, England, UK.

 Samuel joined the University of the Witwatersrand’s School of Education in March 2010 as a Senior Lecturer in Science Education from Kenya's Maseno University, where he taught Educational Technology and Special Methods in Physics at Undergraduate level, and Educational Research Methods and Pedagogy (Physics Education) courses at postgraduate level.
 He had previously served as an Assistant Professor [Science Education and Educational Research] at the Aga Khan University’s Institute for Educational Development Eastern Africa, located in Dar es Salaam, Tanzania where his responsibilities included leading and teaching Science Education Courses as well as units in the Introduction to Educational Inquiry and Research Methods Courses in the Master of Education programme.

 He has published extensively in international peer reviewed outlets including in the ISI listed journal, Research in Science Education.
 Samuel holds two journal awards: International Award for Excellence in the area of Literacy and Education and the Pippa Stein Award for Excellence in Educational Research in Africa.

-Samuel is also the Outreach Coordinator (ExCo member) and National Representative for South Africa for the International Study Association on Teachers and Teaching - ISATT.
+Samuel has also been the Outreach Coordinator (ExCo member) and National Representative for South Africa for the International Study Association on Teachers and Teaching - ISATT.

 Prof Oyoo has recently accepted an invitation to be a member of the Editorial Board of the Australasian Science Education Research Association journal, Research in Science Education [RISE] .
 He is similarly, an Associate Editor of the International Study Association on Teachers and Teaching [ISATT] journal, Teachers and Teaching: Theory and Practice [TTTP] .